Pumpkin Sourdough Scones with Maple Glaze

 Instructions

-• In a separate bowl, combine sourdough starter, egg, pumpkin puree, and vanilla.
+• In a separate bowl, whisk together the sourdough starter, pumpkin purée, egg, and vanilla.

-• Separate the pieces and arrange them on the baking sheet so they aren't touching.
+• Separate the wedges slightly on the baking sheet.

 Notes